Contao periodically executes some tasks via its own cron functionality. The following is a list of tasks executed by Contao’s own bundles:

 It is recommended to run PHP via PHP-FPM, otherwise cron execution and search indexing will block any subsequent request by the same user.

-You can disable the front end cron by going to System » Settings » Cron job settings and enabling the setting Disable the command scheduler.
-After disabling the front end cron you should periodically let Contao executes its cron jobs, by either making a request to a web URL, or by executing them via the command line.
+In Contao 4 you can disable the front end cron by going to System » Settings » Cron job settings and enabling the setting Disable the command scheduler.
+You can also force this setting via your application’s config:

 This feature is available in Contao 4.9 and later.